Best Electric Head Shavers in 2026 – 21+ Tested and Reviewed

 The FreeBird FlexSeries is made by a company in the US, previously named Freedom Grooming.
 They do have a lot of positive reviews on their website for their head shaver, and it’s a small company that I really wanted to rank their product higher; however, I found it did not perform as well as others, which is why it landed in the other dedicated head shavers section, rather than above.

 While I am not a fan of the FlexSeries, other guys seem to be–if those reviews are honest and accurate.
-I wish I were a fan so I could be supportive of a small brand like this.
+I wish I were a fan so I could support a small brand like this.

 You can check it out for yourself!